m-reuter/arpackpp/README.md

 - Distribution and package versions need to be added
 - UMFPACK complex examples do not build (need update like sym)
 - CHOLMOD complex examples not included (implement similar to real sym)
-- Documentation (compile, cmake, install, etc needs updat
+- Documentation (compile, cmake, install, etc needs updates)

 ## Files

- 1) Files included in the main directory:
+1. Files included in the main directory:

-   a) README.md:
+  1. README.md:

       This file.

-   b) Makefile.inc (historic):
+  2. Makefile.inc (historic):

       An include file used to compile arpackpp examples.
 You must change some directories and machine-dependent directives contained into this file prior to compiling the examples.
 See the description of the "makefiles" directory below.

-   c) CmakeLists.txt:
+  3. CmakeLists.txt:

       A Cmake file to compile arpackpp examples.

-   d) install-*.sh
+  4. install-*.sh

       Shell scripts to download and install dependencies into a local ./external directory.
 Some dependencies can also be installed via a package-manager on your system.

- 2) arpackpp subdirectories:
+2. arpackpp subdirectories:

-   a) makefiles (historic)
+  1. makefiles (historic)

       This directory contains example Makefile.inc include files for some platforms.
 Choose one and copy it onto the arpackpp/Makefile.inc file.

-   b) include:
+  2. include:

       The directory that contains arpackpp library, i.e., all header files that define arpackpp class templates.

-   c) examples:
+  3. examples:

       The directory where all arpackpp examples can be found.
       These examples are intended to illustrate how to use and compile